edu-python-course/tasktracker-django/README.rst

 things in Django, so it plays nice with any other form application.

 *crispy-bootstrap5* is a Bootstrap5 template pack for django-crispy-forms.

+.. rubric:: Django REST Framework

+Django REST framework is a powerful and flexible toolkit for building Web APIs.

 Project Configuration
 =====================